kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 #### Facilitating Leader Election

-Efficient consensus protocols often require the election of a stable leader.
-As there is no terminating algorithm for electing a leader in an anonymous network, and as the known probabilistic algorithms are expensive and complex to implement, leadership election generally requires explicit membership configuration.
-This is a common requirement for applications that use consensus protocols to implement replicated state machines.
-For ZooKeeper, this means that each server, in the ensemble, needs to have a unique identifier, all servers need to know the global set of identifiers, and each identifier needs to be associated with a network address.
+As there is no terminating algorithm for electing a leader in an anonymous network, Zab requires explicit membership configuraiton in order to perform leader elecdtion.
+Each server, in the ensemble, needs to have a unique identifier, all servers need to know the global set of identifiers, and each identifier needs to be associated with a network address.

 Use [`kubectl exec`](/docs/user-guide/kubectl/kubectl_exec/) to get the hostnames of the Pods in the `zk` StatefulSet.